 - Android O with TouchWiz expected

 - Bixby voice assistant likely

-The Samsung Galaxy S9 will no doubt launch on Android O, the name of which we don't know as yet.
+The Samsung Galaxy S9 will no doubt launch on Android O, the name of which has now been confirmed as Android Oreo.
 It will also have Samsung's TouchWiz software over the top, which has been hugely refined over the last couple of years and will therefore probably offer even further improvements.

 Samsung Galaxy S9: Conclusion

 For now, the Samsung Galaxy S9 is pretty much all guesswork.
-It will no doubt bring a host of improvements over the Galaxy S8 and S8+, as all succeeding flagships do, but there are several devices in the pipeline set to arrive before it, such as the Pixel 2 and the Galaxy Note 8.
+It will no doubt bring a host of improvements over the Galaxy S8 and S8+, as all succeeding flagships do, but there are several devices in the pipeline set to arrive before it, such as the Pixel 2.